joykirat18/GSoC-MusicBlocks-v4-palette-canvas/README.md

 ## Abstract/Summary
-MusicBlocks is being refactored from scratch, so this gives us the opportunity to work on a new improved version of the project, with the lastest tech stacks and enhanced performance.
+MusicBlocks is being refactored from scratch, so this gives us the opportunity to work on a new, improved version of the project with the latest tech stacks and enhanced performance.
-Spending the summer of 2021 working on MusicBlocks-v4 and it has been an amazing experience.<br/>
+Spend the summer of 2021 working on MusicBlocks-v4 and has been an amazing experience.<br/>
-I'm very grateful to Sugarlabs for accepting my contributions and supporting me through the process building the new musicBlock.<br/>
+I'm very grateful to Sugarlabs for accepting my contributions and supporting me through the process of building the new musicBlock.<br/>
-For the past 4 months I, along with my peers, have been working tirelessly on 4 different major components i.e ArtBoard(canvas), palette, Menus and Blocks.
-I took the responsibilities of building the palette section and functionality of drawing on the artBoard canvas.
-Also made sure that the performance of the new components build was better then the previous version of musicBlocks.<br />
+For the past four months, I, along with my peers, have been working tirelessly on four different major components, i.e. ArtBoard(canvas), palette, Menus and Blocks.
+I took the responsibility of building the palette section and functionality of drawing on the artBoard canvas.
+Also made sure that the performance of the new components build was better than the previous version of musicBlocks.<br />

 This is a description of my work on [MusicBlock Palette and Canvas](https://summerofcode.withgoogle.com/projects/#6238459439611904) during Google Summer Of Code 2021 with [Sugar Labs](https://github.com/sugarlabs/).
 This repository contains the work done, the code and the documentation written by me for the project.